Sterophonick/Homebrew-Hub/README.md

 ## Why?
 Because the homebrew scene is great and I would like to see what has been created to exist forever.

+## How?
+Several Years of being in the homebrew scene, and also many hours of looking on sites with stuff to preserve.